The Resident Coordinator

-About Ms. Allegra Maria Del Pilar Baiocchi, Resident Coordinator of the United Nations system, UNDP Resident Representative, Humanitarian Coordinator in Cameroon
+About Ms. Allegra Maria Del Pilar Baiocchi, Resident Coordinator of the United Nations system and Humanitarian Coordinator in Cameroon

-Ms. Allegra Baiocchi is the United Nations Resident Coordinator, Humanitarian Coordinator and United Nations Development Programme Resident Representative for Cameroon, since July 18, 2017.
+Ms. Allegra Baiocchi is the United Nations Resident Coordinator and Humanitarian Coordinator for Cameroon, since July 18, 2017.

 Prior to her appointment as the highest ranking United Nations official in Cameroon, Ms. Baiocchi held the position of Regional Representative for West and Central Africa for the Office for the Coordination of Humanitarian Affairs (OCHA), based in Dakar, Senegal.